corlanmcd/corlanmcd.github.io/_posts/2015-10-04-pointers-intro.md

 }
 {% endhighlight %}

 What do you think is the output of our small program above?
 If you said "2," you would be incorrect - it's still 1.
 "But we passed in val as a parameter to add_one!," you may say, and you're absolutely correct.
-The problem is, is that `add_one` recieved a **copy** of `val` - `val` was *passed-by-value*.
+The problem is, is that `add_one` received a **copy** of `val` - `val` was *passed-by-value*.

 When a variable is *passed-by-value* to a function, this what happens: the value of `val` is copied to a temporary location, and this location is passed to `add_one` in the form of `num`.
-Since `add_one` recieved a copy of `val`, it cannot change `val` in any way.
+Since `add_one` received a copy of `val`, it cannot change `val` in any way.

 Instead, without pointers and references, you’d have to write the following: